jrdalino/twilio-programmable-voice-quickstart/README.md

 # Twilio Programmable Voice Quickstart
-This is a simple tutorial on how to make and receive calls using Twilio and Pythng Flask
+This is a simple tutorial on how to make and receive calls using Twilio and Python Flask

-## Prerequsites:
+## Prerequisites

 ### Sign up for Twilio and get a phone number